Asset Management

 Use Control Zones to know when devices move out of allowed areas, see the device’s movements over time, automatically react with alerts, locks, anti-theft alarms, and the ability to thoroughly gather evidence.

 Tracking history employs real-time location tracking, so devices are easier to locate if they are misplaced or stolen.
-Remote screen-lock and data wiping procedures help protect the privacy and sensitive information when a device is lost.
+Remote screen-lock and data-wiping procedures help protect privacy and sensitive information when a device is lost.

 Anti-theft tools collect evidence reports that include but aren’t limited to locations, screenshots, and nearby Wi-Fi data to help retrieve lost or stolen devices.